SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 https://srmorrris.github.io/AH-HI-MAHI-WEB-OS-/

-But i can show you my first device built with an arduino.
+But now, i can show you my first device, built with an arduino.

  # Arduino-USB-MIDI-footswitch